CaseyDeriso/CaseyDeriso/README.md

 ## I'm a Full Stack Web Developer and Automotive Technician

-- 🌱 I am currely working on a certificate from the Univercity of Texas Web Development Bootcamp
+- 🌱 I am currely working on a certificate from the University of Texas Web Development Bootcamp
 - 📚 I am currently learning express.js
 - 🥅 2021 Goals: Land my first job as a Web Developer
 - 🧗🏽‍♂️ I enjoy rock climbing in my spare time